-Sunday Monday Tuesday Wednesday Thursday Friday Saturday Daylight Savings Time ends.
-Change your clocks Exercise with your child.
+Sunday Monday Tuesday Wednesday Thursday Friday Saturday Exercise with your child.
 Count the number of arm circles or hops.
 Election Day.
-VOTE!
-Count the number of days on the calendar until Thanksgiving.
-Play a game that involves taking turns Help your child build his/her name using magnetic letters.
+2 VOTE!
+Count the number 3 of days on the calendar until Thanksgiving.
+4 Play a game that involves taking turns Help your child build his/her name using magnetic letters.
 Put a leaf under a sheet of paper and rub your crayon over it.
-With your child, look at the pictures in a book before you read it.
-Name four things 9 that rhyme with "pig."
-Color Tuesday Find something brown outside.
-Veterans Day Have your child write and decorate their name and display it on their bedroom door.
-Library Day Ask for holiday books.
-Pretend to be a bear - talk about what sounds they make, what color they are, what they eat Hide a treasure in the house and then give your child clues to find it.
-Sing a favorite holiday song together.
-Find things that begin with the letter "T." Color Tuesday Find something brown in a book or magazine.
-Make a decoration for Thanksgiving.
+Daylight Savings7Time endsChange your clocks Name four things 8 that rhyme with "pig."
+9 Find something brown outside.
+Have your child 10 write and decorate their name and display it on their bedroom door.
+Veterans Day 11 Library Day Ask for holiday books. bear - talk about what sounds they make, what Hide a treasure in 13 the house and then give your child clues to find it.
+Sing a favorite 14 holiday song together.
+Find things that 15 begin with the letter "T." Color Tuesday Find something brown in a book or magazine.
+Make a decoration 17 for Thanksgiving.
 Library Day Ask for books about food or cooking.
-Practice the "ABC" song.
-Trace your hands to make turkeys.
+Practice the 19 "ABC" song.
+Trace your hands to 20 make turkeys.
 Color the tail feathers.
 Help your child make a list of the things he/she is thankful for.
 Go to the grocery store and have your child help pick items for Thanksgiving.
-Color Tuesday Find something brown in the kitchen.
-Count how many chairs are in the house.
-Thanksgiving Enjoy some good food.
+23 Find something brown in the kitchen.
+Count how many 24 chairs are in the house.
+25 Enjoy some good food.
 Help your child make a list of all the things that he/she can do "all by myself."
 Enjoy a family movie night - have hot chocolate & cookies.
-Line up all your cars/trucks.
+Hanukkah Begins Line up all your cars/trucks.
 Use a ruler to measure the line.
 Help your child practice putting on his/her winter coat.
 Try the flip-coat trick method (ask Google).
+Color Tuesday Play I Spy something brown at home.